-Not exclusively a flamenco venue, the Palau de la Música is one of the most important and prestigious performance halls in Barcelona that regularly hosts some of the most well-regarded flamenco artists.
-Each season there are a number of flamenco shows by famous artists from across the country as well as the popular Gran Gala Flamenc involving a progressive move through the different palos (the different types of rhythm) of flamenco.
-Considered by some to be one of the most beautiful music venues in the world, the Palau de la Música offers an altogether unique flamenco experience.
+The Palau de la Música isn’t exclusively a flamenco venue, but it’s one of the most prestigious performance halls in Barcelona and it regularly hosts some of the best-regarded flamenco artists.
+Each season boasts a programme of flamenco shows from across the country, as well as the popular Gran Gala Flamenco which showcases all the palos (styles) of flamenco.
+Considered by some to be the most beautiful music venue in the world, the Palau de la Música offers an altogether unique flamenco experience.